peteroupc/peteroupc.github.io/bernreq.md

 Now, we focus on a **specific approximation scheme**, the one **presented by [**Holtz et al. 2011**](https://link.springer.com/content/pdf/10.1007/s00365-010-9108-5.pdf), in the paper "New coins from old, smoothly"**.

-The scheme involves building polynomials that are shifted upward and downward to approximate $f$ from above and below.
+The scheme involves building polynomials that are shifted upward and downward to approximate $f$ from above and below so that the polynomials meet the [**Formal Statement**](#Formal_Statement) given earlier.

 The scheme achieves a convergence rate that generally depends on the smoothness of $f$; in fact, it can achieve the highest convergence rate possible for functions with that smoothness.